MarcoToppino/ArtLounge3e/README.md

 * As a customer, I want to be able to book an Art Experience directly from the website.
     - There are different opportunities, on multiple pages (experiences page, schedule page), where a direct link to the contact page is offered
-    - The Contact page provides a form for the customer to book or registe for an Art session.
+    - The Contact page provides a form for the customer to book or register for an Art session.

 * As a customer, I want to easily find the contact information for the business.
    - All pages contains a clear contact section in the footer with all necessary business' contacts